A Misreading That Reveals a Bigger Linguistic (and Cultural) Shift

 Takeaway: The linguistic shift is relatively recent, not a timeless truth.

-The way in which the critic leapt to “trans” illustrates how quickly a word can be narrowed by cultural habit.
-Yet the evidence shows that this narrowing is a development of the past two decades, not a millennial tradition.
-By keeping the term “identity” broad, we protect clear communication and honor the many ways people define themselves.
+The way in which the critic leapt to trans illustrates how quickly a word can be narrowed by cultural habit.
+Yet the evidence shows that this narrowing is a development of the past two decades, not a millennia-old tradition.
+By keeping the term identity broad, we protect clear communication and honor the many ways people define themselves.
 After all, the struggles we face—whether around faith, profession, ethnicity, or personal growth—are all part of the same tapestry we call identity.
+And when labels matter more than motives, language becomes a smokescreen.
+In cases like "Who murdered Charlie Kirk?", the better question isn’t “Were they trans?” but “Why did they think killing made sense?”

 “Have you noticed similar shifts in language?
 How do you handle them in your own interactions?